gertingold/tools4scicomp/presentation/05_runtime.md

 </div><div>

-* Here, the currect time is given in seconds since the begin of the epoch.
+* Here, the current time is given in seconds since the begin of the epoch.
 On Unix systems, the epoch starts on January 1, 1970 at 00:00:00 UTC.

 </div></div>